 - In a large bowl, toss apple slices with lemon juice.

 - Add sugars, flour, and spices to the bowl and toss to coat.
+Allow apples to sit for a while in this sugar/spice mixture, so that they release more juices.

 - Spoon apple filling into chilled pie crust.